ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

 When first creating Dev Containers, any supporting tool or service will invoke a sequence of commands specified in the chosen `devcontainer.json` config file.
 This can take a while, but only needs to be done once, or at least not again until the container is rebuilt, triggered by either updating the Dockerfile, base image, or `.devcontainer/` config.

 Specifically, for this project, the default `devcontainer.json` config executes the `onCreateCommand` to initially colcon cache, clean, and build the overlay workspace for the project.
 This ensures the workspace is precompiled and ready to use, while also ensuring any changes to the project's source code are reflected in the container.
-This is especially useful for:
+This is useful for:

 - IntelliSense
   - Enables VS Code extensions to parse auto generated code